The ONLY One Day In Zadar Itinerary You Need!

 There are three Gates along the city walls -The Land Gate, the Sea Gate, and the New Gate.

-The Land Gate is the most famous of the three of them.
+The Land Gate is the most famous of the three.
 Once the main entrance to the city, this impressive piece of Venetian architecture was built in 1543.

 The gate features the carved figure of St Chrysogonus on horseback and St Mark’s winged lion – the coat of arms of the Republic of Venice